NEONScience/NEON-Data-Skills/tutorials/NDS-style-guide.md

 ## Quote Blocks

     > Here is a quote block
     > you can use all sorts of different spacing and bullets in it too
     >
+    > * list one
+    > * list two
+    > but you have to use a `>` on each line for it to work which is a pain.

+> Here is a quote block
+> you can use all sorts of different spacing and bullets in it too
+>